Sharp-02/JLF-Sharp-Analog-Snap-In/README.md

 # Sharp Analog Snap-In (SASI) Mod
-### A full analog addition to the Sanwa JLF that replaces your lever's restrictor gate
+### A fully analog addition to the Sanwa JLF that replaces your lever's restrictor gate.
+Current Version: 1.2.1
 <img src="https://user-images.githubusercontent.com/86936750/213596998-4c9b40dc-2576-41d1-aef6-5747094e6abe.jpg" width=50% height=50%>

+### Disclaimer
+This repo is undergoing construction.
+User guides, troubleshooting, and technical explanations are to be expected in the coming months.
+Files to replicate this are not.
+To implement the SASI in your builds, please visit https://shopsharpdesigns.etsy.com

 # Features